neglectPanda/pds-proj/README.md

   accessing 1.png in the image folder of the public folder
   <link rel="icon" href="/images/1.png">
   should be like this since public is a root folder

+don't forget to add 'use client' on client components